Crescent Flats & Crescent Butte

 There are two main methods of processing.

-According to a survey conducted by the RAND CORP., the cost of producing a barrel of oil in the United States by using a ‘standard’ extraction process will range between $70-$95.
-This estimate is wide in margin and hard to point with accuracy because of unknowns such as kerogen quality and extraction efficiency.
-With current oil prices, the practicality of pursuing this course remains questionable.
+According to a survey conducted by the RAND CORPORATION, the cost of producing a barrel of oil in the United States by using a ‘standard’ extraction process will range between $70-$95.
+This estimate is wide in margin and hard to point with accuracy because of unknowns such as kerogen quality, matrix composition and extraction efficacy.
+With oil prices always in flux, the practicality of pursuing this course remains questionable.

 However, if past prices dictate future prices, this eventually will become a viable option.

 The Western United States (Colorado, Utah, Wyoming) contains an underground lake bed spanning almost 17,000 sq/miles.
 Shell Oil is aggressively pursuing this industry and area for development.
-Estimates put this area to contain at least 800 billion barrels of recoverable oil, basically almost triple the reserves of Saudi Arabia.
+Estimates put this area to contain at least 800 billion barrels of recoverable oil.
+This is roughly triple the reserves of Saudi Arabia.

 A recent 2007 DOE study contends that the Colorado Plateau can sustain 2 million barrels a day by 2020 and upwards of 3 million by 2040 with the possibility of 5 million barrels a day with multiple company’s mining/processing.
-At this level, western oil shale fields would rival the largest oilfields in the world.
+At this level, western oil shale fields would rival the largest oilfields in Saudi Arabia and (or) the Middle East.

-The eastern and southeastern regions near the basins of the Green, Grand, and Colorado Rivers in Utah contain deposits of uranium.
+The eastern and southeastern regions near the basins of the Green, Grand, and Colorado Rivers in Utah contain small and isolated deposits of uranium.
 In 1898 the Welsh-Lofftus Uranium and Rare Metals Company, which operated in Richardson (Grand County), discovered the San Rafael deposits.
-These were found about fifteen miles southwest of the Green River; and in 1904 ore was located in Wayne County, southeast of the San Rafael Swell.
-Other areas where uranium was found were west of the La Sal Mountains, south of Richardson, at Mill Creek, north of Moab, at Cold Creek (twenty miles north of Price), and at Temple Mountain.
+These were found about fifteen miles southwest of Green River and in 1904 ore was located in Wayne County, southeast of the San Rafael Swell.
+Other areas where uranium was found were west of the La Sal Mountains, south of Richardson, at Mill Creek, north of Moab, at Cold Creek (twenty miles north of Price), and at Temple Mountain (near Goblin's valley SP)

 Nearly all the known deposits were located in the United States and the market demand stayed fairly strong.